GCOM7140/group-project/README.md

 ### Objectives

-The goal of the group project is to give you an opportunity to apply the skills you are learning in [R for Data Science][Grolemund and Wickham 2017] to the arena of [customer analytics][Bradlow, Fader, Yyengar, and Bernman], such that you end up turning consumer/customer data into [significant, novel, interesting, broad, and actionable insights][Colquitt and George 2011] for a company of your group's interest.
-The data sets we will cover in class for this purpose include the following:
+The goal of the group project is to give you an opportunity to apply the skills you're learning in [R for Data Science][Grolemund and Wickham 2017] to the arena of [customer analytics][Bradlow, Fader, Yyengar, and Bernman], such that you end up turning consumer/customer data into [significant, actionable, interesting, novel, and broad insights][Colquitt and George 2011] for [The Juice Laundry][tjl] (TJL), a local Charlottesville business partnering with us for the group project.
+The data sets we'll cover in class for this purpose include the

-* [comScore][] web traffic data for DTC and other e-commerce sites relevant to your company
-* [Euromonitor Passport][] brand share data for industries relevant to your company
+following:

+* [thejuicelaundry] - an R data package with transaction information for all of TJL's locations from October 11, 2016 to December 31, 2018.
-* [Google Trends][] search interest data for topics relevant to your company
+* [Google Trends] - search interest data for topics relevant to The Juice Laundry.

-The more you engage in [this process of data science][Hadley 2017], the better you will be at [generating, disseminating, and responding to market intelligence][Jaworski and Kohli 1993].
-Improving your ability to perform these three core activities will in turn allow you to help companies&mdash;especially those you want to work for&mdash;achieve a market orientation, commercial success, and [optimized collective value][Donaldson and Walsh 2015].
-Optimizing collective value (i.e., prosperity) is arguably why society engages in commerce and, as a result, customer analytics in the first place.
+The more you engage in [this process of data science][Hadley 2017], the better you will be at [generating, disseminating, and responding][Jaworski and Kohli 1993] to market intelligence.
+Improving your ability to perform these three core activities will in turn allow you to help companies&mdash;especially those you want to work for&mdash;achieve a market orientation and [optimize collective value][Donaldson and Walsh 2015].
+After all, optimizing collective value (i.e., prosperity) is arguably why society engages in commerce and, as a result, customer analytics in the first place.

+Your tasks are to select an area of the business that TJL should be prioritizing, generate market intelligence in this regard, and develop an action plan that logically flows from what you learn.
+In line with [Colquitt and George (2011)][Colquitt and George 2011], you should strive to address a topic that:

+* Takes on a grand challenge (i.e., has a compelling raison d'être)
+   + By aiming to solve a piece of a larger societal puzzle (e.g., encouraging healthier eating habits, making commerce more sustainable)
+* Changes the conversation
+   + By exploring the potential of a bold idea that could lead TJL in an unfamiliar, nascent, and radically different direction
+* Catches and holds Mike and Sarah???s attention
+   + By challenging their taken-for-granted assumptions or solving a mystery you uncover that has multiple plausible endings and cannot be guessed
+* Casts a wide net
+        + By covering the landscape of your topic adequately and, thus, considering multiple outcome variables and boundary conditions
+* Offers insights for practice
+        + By highlighting the (potential) effect of your proposed solution and developing ideas that Mike and Sarah can act on

+### The Juice Laundry

+The Juice Laundry (TJL) is a juice and smoothie bar with three locations, two in Charlottesville, VA, and one in Washington, DC.
+Founded by University of Virginia alumni Mike and Sarah Keenan, TJL's mission is "to inspire healthy, organic, powerful change."
+In-store signage articulates Mike and Sarah???s value proposition to customers as follows:

+> The Juice Laundry was founded on the concept of keeping our bodies clean and healthy, starting with what we put into them.
+Raw, organic fruits and veggies are nature's medicine and the foundation of preventative health care.
+Whether juiced, blended, or eaten whole, fresh produce is full of life-giving nutrients and enzymes.
+We choose to use 100% organic ingredients, 100% of the time, because the phrase 'organic whenever possible' is often highly misleading.
+If we can't find something organic on a given day, it won't be on our menu.
+That's our commitment to you, and to your health.

+Elsewhere in TJL's locations, the brand's slogan "Clean Your Machine" is displayed prominently, as are the brand's defining principles: "We are Raw.
+We are Fresh.
+We are Clean.
+We are Organic.
+We are Curious.
+We are Passionate.
+We are Transparent.
+We Leave a Gentle Footprint."
+Missing in stores, however, are trash cans, as 100% of TJL???s packaging is either compostable or reusable.

 ### Deliverables